 It's also good to know that not every professional event has a cut.
 Certain tournaments guarantee every participant plays all four rounds and earns a paycheck, regardless of their performance.
 These no-cut events include:

-- The Sentry & an array in limited field events: The PGA TOUR’s season opener in Hawaii, which features only winners from the previous season.
+- The Sentry &, limited field events: The PGA TOUR’s season opener in Hawaii, which features only winners from the previous season.

-- WGC (World Golf Championships) Events & FedExCup Playoff Events: Tournaments like The TOUR Championship & The BMW Championship are reserved for the top rank-and-file of players, where every player is guaranteed play all rounds of the tournament.
-The 2024 season ushers the creation of a series of limited series (8 tournaments with limited fields and no-cuts for the playters)
+- WGC (World Golf Championships) Events &, FedExCup Playoff Events: Tournaments like The TOUR Championship &, The BMW Championship are reserved for the top rank-and-file of players, where every player is guaranteed to play all rounds of the tournament.
+The 2024 season introduces a series of limited series (8 tournaments with limited fields and no cuts for the players).

-- Team Events: Events like the Ryder Cup and Presidents Cup format features pairings and matches, with no individual stroke-play cut.
+- Team Events: Events like the Ryder Cup and Presidents Cup feature pairings and matches, with no individual stroke-play cut.
+What is a match play in golf?

 - LIV Golf Events: The LIV Golf tour features 54-hole tournaments (three rounds) with a smaller, 48-player field and no cut.
 All players compete every day.